 The spatial structure of retrieved temperature differs from that of the trace gases.
 It is determined not only by mixing and stirring, but also radiative processes and gravity waves.
+Radiative transfer tends to erase some of the fine vertical structure determined by isentropic transport; hence one

+Figure 1.
+Panel (a) shows the ECMWF temperature data used to generate the synthetic measurements (true temperature).
+Panel (b) shows the temperature residual: the difference between the true temperature and the smoothed temperature field used as an a priori.
+In the first column, black lines represent the contours of a priori temperature values.
+In columns 2 and 3, the black line is the flight path, the thick grey line is the position of the cut shown in the first column and the thin grey line is the topography (Icelandic coastline visible).
-Radiative transfer tends to erase some of the fine vertical structure determined by isentropic transport, hence one should use a greater vertical correlation length than in the case of trace gases.
-Gravity waves have a variety length scales, but due to the finite resolution of the instrument not all of them can be retrieved.
-Following the gravity wave observational filter study for the GLORIA instrument in Krisch et al. (2018) we can estimate lowest observable gravity wave horizontal wavelength to be $\lambda_h \sim 200 \text{ km}$ and lowest vertical wavelength $\lambda_v \sim 3 \text{ km}$. λ_h coincides with the dynamically determined correlation length $L_h = 200 \text{ km}$, so this value should be appropriate for temperature as well.

-10 The λ_v limit is not only determined by instrument resolution, but is also related the fundamental properties of gravity waves.
-Preusse et al. (2008) gives the following expression for the gravity wave saturation amplitude where \bar{T} is the mean temperature and N is the Brunt-Väisälä frequency.
-In typical lower stratosphere conditions and $\lambda_v = 3 \text{ km}$ the equation (33) gives $\hat{T}{\text{max}} \approx 4 \text{K}$.
-Since gravity waves are usually not saturated and considering typical measurement error
+should use a greater vertical correlation length than in the case of trace gases.
+Gravity waves have a variety of length scales, but due to the finite resolution of the instrument not all of them can be retrieved.
+Following the gravity wave observational filter study for the GLORIA instrument in Krisch et al. (2018) we can estimate the lowest observable gravity wave horizontal wavelength to be $\lambda_h \sim 200 \text{ km}$ and the lowest vertical wavelength to be $\lambda_v \sim 3 \text{ km}$. λ_h coincides with the dynamically determined correlation length $L_h = 200 \text{ km}$, so this value should be appropriate for temperature as well.
+The λ_v limit is not only determined by instrument resolution, but is also related to the fundamental properties of gravity waves.
+Preusse et al. (2008) gives the following expression for the gravity wave saturation amplitude where \overline{T} is the mean temperature and N is the Brunt-Väisälä frequency.
+In typical lower stratosphere conditions and when $\lambda_v = 3 \text{ km}$, Eq.
+(33) gives $\hat{T}{\text{max}} \approx 4 \text{ K}$.
+Since gravity waves are usually not saturated and considering typical measurement errors (see Sect.
+4.6), waves of significantly shorter wavelengths would probably not be observed.
+We hence set $L_v = 3$ km.
+Time series of measurements at a fixed point in the atmosphere are then used to approximate the standard deviations σ for all retrieved quantities (Table 1).
+Our choice of σ value for temperature, in particular, may seem rather low.
+This is related to the choice of a priori: smoothed ECMWF data were used instead of climatologies that would have been more typical in this case.
+Such an a priori can be expected to match the large-scale structures of real temperature more closely, thus reducing the forward model errors in poorly resolved areas and improving the results.
+It is particularly useful for resolving fine structures, such as gravity waves, which were the main scientific interest of the measurement flight used as a basis for test retrievals (Krisch et al., 2017).
+A likely closer match between the a priori and retrieval thus requires a lower σ value, that, in this set-up, represents expected strength of gravity wave disturbances, rather than the full thermal variability of the atmospheric region in question.

-$$\hat{T}{\max} = \frac{\lambda_v \bar{T} N^2}{2\pi g} \tag{33}$$
+$$\hat{T}{\max} = \frac{\lambda_v \bar{T} N^2}{2\pi g},\tag{33}$$